Gustaveconomista/Gustaveconomista.github.io/README.md

 ### Research
 #### Working in Progress

-**<a href="https://drive.google.com/file/d/15Yf1NfDGWwu-ldJaRC8BerDN-iOFT2T0/view?usp=sharing" target="_blank">Effects of the Minimum Wage on the Labor Market: New Evidence from State Wage Floors</a>** with Paulo Vaz and Carlos Corseuil
+**Effects of the Minimum Wage on the Labor Market: New Evidence from State Wage Floors** with Paulo Vaz and Carlos Corseuil